MohdMuslim92/alx-system_engineering-devops/0x07-networking_basics/README.md

 5. Is the host on the network
 Write a Bash script that pings an IP address passed as an argument.
 Usage
-Clone the GitHub repository: git clone https://github.com/your_username/alx-system_engineering-devops.git Navigate to the project folder: cd alx-system_engineering-devops/0x07-networking_basics Execute the scripts individually using Bash: bash script_name Make sure to provide any requiredarguments as specified in the task descriptions.
+Clone the GitHub repository: git clone https://github.com/MohdMuslim92/alx-system_engineering-devops.git Navigate to the project folder: cd alx-system_engineering-devops/0x07-networking_basics Execute the scripts individually using Bash: ./script_name Make sure to provide any requiredarguments as specified in the task descriptions.